-Driving in Southern Iceland can be somewhat of a daunting prospect if you are planning a visit in winter.
+Choosing to self-drive in Iceland can be somewhat of a daunting prospect if you are planning a visit in winter.
 Though, a driving tour and road-trip around Iceland may not be as scary as you think.
 Particularly, if you are visiting outside the winter months as I did.
 This post includes details of my 4-day road trip driving holiday in Southern Iceland sightseeing the Golden Circle with tips, things to know and a route you can follow when you visit.
 Basically, everything I know about driving in Iceland!

-Hiring your own car gives you a sense of freedom to explore the warm thermal springs, hidden ravines and find a place to stop to stroke the Icelandic horses.
+Hiring your own car in Iceland gives you a sense of freedom to explore the warm thermal springs, hidden ravines and find a place to stop to stroke the Icelandic horses.
 Travelling to your own schedule doing a self-guided driving tour, you can chase all the waterfalls and rainbows in the famous Golden Circle route.

-Why rent a car and what car to rent when driving in Southern Iceland
+What car to rent when driving in Southern Iceland

 Whilst there are other ways of travelling in Iceland, services such as travelling by bus are said to be expensive and infrequent.
-With wide roads and good surfaces, southern Iceland is a great place to do a self-drive Iceland tour and has far less severe weather conditions than in northern Iceland.
+With wide roads and good surfaces, Southern Iceland is a great place to do a self-drive Iceland tour and has far less severe weather conditions than in northern Iceland.
 For this reason, do not be led to believe you need to hire a 4×4, especially if you are travelling to Iceland between April-September and are not planning on using the highland routes.
 Not only will hiring a 4×4 if you do not need one give you extraordinarily high petrol costs, as I mentioned, but you will also be unlikely to need a 4×4 unless you plan on visiting Iceland’s Northern Highlands, where it is only possible to travel the F roads using a 4×4.

 * Planning on exploring Iceland in a campervan?
 Check out the best: overnight locations for campervans in Iceland *